This is a travelog of my adventures with trying new ingredients, flavors, and pairings.

 I often enjoy a glass of wine while cooking, and I have dabbled in pairing wine with food.
 My close friends’ knowledge of beer has gotten me into beer tasting too, and I have cultivated my own preferences for both beer and wine.
 Recently I have become more interested in mixology, so the drinks in this blog may be beer, wine, or liquor concoctions.
 The drinks will mostly be paired with food.
 And I am no expert, just an explorer, so the reviews and pairings are amateur and for the purpose of documenting what I have tried and what ideas I have for the future.
 Hopefully we will learn something in the process.
 Cheers!

 This is the disclaimer section.
 I have never been and most likely never will be a professional photographer.
-I shoot with two tools: a Casio Exilim 7.2 mp digital point-and-shoot camera with a 3X optical zoom, or my Motorola Droid X smartphone (8.0 mp).
+I shoot with two tools: a Casio Exilim 7.2 mp digital point-and-shoot camera with a 3X optical zoom, my Motorola Droid X smartphone 8.0 mp camera (prior to November 2013) or my iPhone 5S (after November 2013).
 I cook and I write purely for the enjoyment and the sense of community that both bring.
 I photograph my food because both my cooking and writing might be boring without it.
 I often see and experience things that are better retold with pictures than with words, so here is the evidence of my exploits.
 Enjoy.